 Organ meats – whilst being extremely healthy – do also come with their points of caution.
 They are 100% worth eating, but you should be careful.

-- Firstly, always speak to your healthcare professional before making major dietary changes or introducing new foods into your diet.
+- Seek advice.
+Firstly, always speak to your healthcare professional before making major dietary changes or introducing new foods into your diet.

-- Only buy organ meats from properly fed and raised animals, such as pastured and grass-fed cows, and try to go organic.
+- Source well.
+Only buy organ meats from properly fed and raised animals, such as pastured and grass-fed cows, and try to go organic.
 Organs such as the liver are more exposed to hormone injections and pesticide and bacteria/virus accumulation so eating from healthy sources is important.
+Healthy meat also provides more nutrients and anti-inflammatory fats, as opposed to conventional meat.

-- Also, be careful of over-consumption and as stated above try not to eat more than one standard serving of organ meat per week.
+- Use portioning.
+Also, be careful of over-consumption and as stated above try not to eat more than one standard serving of organ meat per week.
+If you enjoy different types, up to two is fine.
 They provide many benefits to our health, but too much of certain nutrients can have side effects and sometimes be harmful.

-- Something to note is to avoid eating avocado for a few hours before and after eating larger portions of liver as avocado may boost vitamin A absorption (by up to four times from plant sources)!
+- Don’t eat too much liver with large amounts of high-fat foods.
+Something to note is to avoid eating foods such as avocado for a few hours before and after eating larger portions of liver as avocado may boost vitamin A absorption (by up to four times from plant sources)!
 Other fat sources will have similar effects.
 We typically absorb 75-100% of retinol (animal-sourced) Vitamin A, so a fat source could push this towards the upper end.

 Too much vitamin A retinol (the bio-available type found in animal food sources) can be harmful as our liver can store it, and unlike the plant sources of vitamin A carotenoids it cannot flush it from our system.
 This isn’t something to worry too much about for most people, just don’t overdo it.